lmirel/mfc/README.md

 <br>
 the USB XTRACTOR is used to proxy between the steering wheel and the console to extract USB HID data.<br>
 the MFC XTRACTOR uses the USB HID data to generate game telemetry.<br>
-the two extractors are only needed if the games you play don't provide in-game telemetry via UDP/TCP. the USBXTRACTOR also requires an Arduino/Teensy atmega32u4 with custom firmware. this solution is based on Matlo's and is documented on http://gimx.fr and the Arduino firmware is based on the code from https://github.com/matlo/serialusb<br>
+the two extractors are only needed if the games you play don't provide in-game telemetry via UDP/TCP. the USBXTRACTOR also requires an Arduino/Teensy atmega32u4 with custom firmware. this solution is based on Matlo's https://github.com/matlo/serialusb<br>
 <br>
 the end result using the xtractors on a PS4 system looks something like this:<br>
 https://www.youtube.com/watch?v=uBPW2BS_ysU&t=1s and https://www.youtube.com/watch?v=jvZpMXiD8k4&t=1s